GRP Estuary Cruiser

 Self-tacking jib track

 My early experiments used a straight wooden track just to see how the system worked, but it was clear that a curved track was essential.
 To fit the track it had to be supported, so plywood ‘wings’ reinforced with glass were added to either side of the collar.
 To reduce the plywood windage more studding stabilises the outer ends of the track (see picture below right).
 Securing the track to the wings needs bolts and careful planning to secure the nuts on the bolts.
 Pictures shows the underside of the wings and double thickness for bolting, with round holes for nuts to be inserted on bolts.
 The large unusual shaped holes are for lifting handles.
-Above.
+Below.
 Complete Collar with track and latch

-For going to windward in conventional craft: 1. people winch the main luff tight.
+For going to windward in conventional craft: 1.
+People winch the main luff tight.
 2. They winch the jib luff tight.
 3. The jib sheets are winched in tight.
 On the Swing rig using a rotating yard on a fixed mast like mine, all those tight lines get tensioned in one go, right at the beginning of the sail, before leaving the mooring and it is done by downhauling the yard at the mast.
 This is by means of a many-part purchase similar to the usual mainsheet, but at the mast's base, that has to be winched down.
 This means that the boom moves up and down on the mast and this must be allowed for when calculating the length of the wooden rotating strips on the mast.
-It also had to be allowed for in the rigging of the jib’s luff spar which can’t be locked both to the mast at the top and to the jib-boom's front end.
+It also had to be allowed for in the rigging of the jib’s luff spar which can’t be locked both to the mast at the top and to the jib-boom at the front end.

 Aesthetics and efficiency